 Biotin is an essential protein which maintains your skin health.
 Egg yolks are an excellent source of biotin and its easiest answer to how to cure dandruff in winter.

 - Beat two egg yolk and apply to the scalp.

 - Rub it gently.
 Cover your head with plastic or a towel and leave on for 30 minutes.

 - Rinse out with mild shampoo and conditioner.

 Well-known for its amazing health benefits, coconut oil is your answer to how to get rid of dandruff in winter. often also used as a natural remedy for dandruff.
 Coconut improves skin hydration and prevents any scalp dryness.
 Dry scalp is one of the reasons why dandruff aggravates.
-You can use Coco Soul’s pure virgin coconut oil overnight and wash it off in the morning.
+You can use Coco Soul’s pure virgin coconut oil with Vitamin E overnight and wash it off in the morning.

 Papaya and honey mask